 – Develop new protocols and procedures for bearing multi-services on BNG;

-– Development of methodology for security testing and test specification for security testing of Protocol procedures relating to services provided by broadband network gateways.
+– Development of methodology for security testing and test specification for security testing of Protocol procedures relating to services provided by broadband network gateways;

+– Develop new protocol and procedures to enable the AI-assisted network management and resource orchestration among multiple border network gateways.
 An up-to-date status of work under this Question is contained in the SG11 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?sg=11).

 Relationships